 Ashland County’s 200 miles of well-kept trails are a snowmobiler’s paradise.
 Many of the area hotels and motels offer easy access to the trail system, some even allowing visitors to snowmobile right from their door onto major trails.
 For a free Ashland County snowmobile map, call 1-800-284-9484, or click here to view the trail map.
 In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.

 The region’s spectacular ice caves, part of the Apostle Islands National Lakeshore, are like no other spot on earth.
 Last year, more than 125,000 people traveled here to experience the haunting beauty of these dramatic ice formations.
 The most up-to-date information on ice conditions is always available on the Apostle Islands ice line: (715) 779-3397, ext.
-3.
+3. On their website and on their Facebook page.

 Winter brings anglers out in droves for ice fishing on Chequamegon Bay where they can take their pick of excellent fishing for walleye, trout, northern pike, or any of the three major panfish – perch, bluegill and crappie.